 10. Probiotics: These are also crucial additives to a cat’s diet.
 Probiotics are the good bacteria.
 When incorporated into the cat’s dietary plan they advance the tom’s digestive system.
 This is because they regulate the overgrowth of the bad microorganisms in the large intestine.

-Regardless of what you choose to feed the cat the owner of the cat needs to be thoughtful when picking the cat’s food.
+Regardless of what you choose to feed your cat, you need to be thoughtful when picking the cat’s food.
 The cat’s well-being needs to come first.
 A whole lot of consideration needs to go into how much the cat is being fed.
 Over feeding the cat can lead to obesity just like in human beings.
 Your cat is what it eats and the health of a cat can be seen in its fur.
 Chances are if the cat has a shiny coat, then it is healthy.